DoubleCouponDay/csharp-windows-maui/README.md

 # csharp-windows-desktop-gui

-An example .NET GUI app for windows, using .NET 8 and the MAUI Framework.
+An example GUI app for windows, using .NET 8 and the MAUI Framework.

+Implements a Dice Roll Game.

 ## Setting up